 On the other hand, take comfort in the fact that no one is you.
 You are a unique blend!
 Use that to your advantage!
 What is more, discover your strengths and your weaknesses!
 Acknowledge the fact that you will have both and act on them.

-The CELTA course prepares you for the very practical aspects of teaching (even some administrative tasks as well) and anyone who enters the course with a willingness to learn and evolve will do just that!
+The CELTA course prepares you for the efficient aspects of teaching (even some administrative tasks as well), and anyone who enters the course with a willingness to learn and evolve will do just that!
 In addition, understand that your tutors are there for you and will help you in any way that is permitted to them (don’t expect them, though, to write your assignments for you or your lesson plans!).
-Take it from me who entered the course without having ever written a lesson plan!
-You will learn and you will improve, but you have to want it and be ready to give your blood, sweat, and tears in the process!
+Take it from me, who entered the course without having ever written a lesson plan!
+You will learn and improve, but you have to want it and be ready to give your blood, sweat, and tears in the process!
 Sure, it’s not an easy thing to do, but it is very much worth it.
 After all, this review is trying to remind you not to forget that the CELTA course was created exactly for people who had absolutely no experience in teaching!

 Poppy Alexopoulou is 35 years old.
 She is a CELTA certified EFL teacher with 14 years of experience in teaching English to children and adults.
 Moreover, she holds a B.A. in Political Sciences and an M.A. in Political Analysis.
-She hopes that in the future she will be able to combine her two chosen fields in the form of Academic English, after finishing her DELTA training which is due to start any time now!
+She hopes that in the future, she will be able to combine her two chosen fields in the form of Academic English after finishing her DELTA training which is due to start any time now!